The Academy for New Americans

 - Leadership Development: discussion and team-building exercises to build leadership skills.

 - City Government Services: discussion about our City Manager form of government, and the election of Officials and their responsibilities.
 Overview of City Departments and services.
-Will include learning how to use our public transportation system.
+This will include learning how to use our public transportation system.

 - Public Safety and the Courts: Tour and presentation of Police and Fire Department.
 We will also have an explanation of the criminal and civil courts.
 Discussion on the Department of Motor Vehicle and Driver’s Licenses.

-- Citizenship and Civic Engagement: learn about the naturalization process and its importance, how to apply for U.S. citizenship, what does it mean to be a U.S. Citizen.
+- Citizenship and Civic Engagement: learn about the naturalization process and its importance, how to apply for U.S. citizenship, and what it means to be a U.S. Citizen.
 Discussion on what civic engagement means and ways to become civically engaged.

 The City will run one Academy per year with five sessions (February - June).
-The Academy will consist of day-long sessions held once a month, on the third Thursday of every month from 9:00pm – 3:00pm.
-Proposed Academy Session dates:
+The Academy will consist of day-long sessions held once a month on Thursday from 9:00 am – 3:00 pm (approximately).
+Proposed Academy Session dates for 2023:

 A separate class graduation dinner will be scheduled where participants who successfully complete the Academy for New Americans will be recognized along with their family members.

-The pilot class will be limited to a minimum of 15 – 20 participants.
+The third class will be limited to a maximum of 30 participants.

 Selection of Participants

-Applications are available at the following link.
-The deadline to submit applications for the 2017 Class is Friday, December 16, 2016.
-Applications will be selected on a first come, first-serve basis pending that all application requirements are met.
-Consideration to equal representation of our diverse ethnic communities will be given when selecting applicants.
+Applications will be selected on a first-come, first-served basis pending that all application requirements are met.
+Consideration of equal representation of our diverse ethnic communities will be given when selecting applicants.
+Priority will be given to applicants who reside within the incorporated limits of the City of Bowling Green.
 There is no cost to participants to attend; however, all applicants must be committed to at least four of the five-month sessions.

 International Communities Liaison